UNCONDITIONAL – POSTPONED

 JURY 2023

-The COAL Prize is supported by the European Union through the European cooperation programme ACT – Art Climate Transition, the French Office for Biodiversity, the Museum of Hunting and Nature, the Fondation François Sommer and the Fondation LAccolade, as well as by a partnership with the Centre Wallonie Bruxelles/Paris and the Ateliers Médicis.
+The COAL 2023 Prize is supported by the European Union through the European cooperation program ACT – Art Climate Transition, the French Office of Biodiversity, the Museum of Hunting and Nature, the François Sommer Foundation and the LAccolade Foundation, as well as a partnership with the Centre Wallonie Bruxelles/Paris and the Ateliers Médicis.

-The French Office for Biodiversity (OFB) is a public institution dedicated to the protection of biodiversity.
-With its 3,000 agents, it carries out missions to improve knowledge, to police the environment and it works by mobilising society through a group of actors, decision-makers and citizens around biodiversity.
+is a public institution dedicated to the protection of biodiversity.
+With its 3,000 agents, it carries out missions to improve knowledge, to police the environment and it works by mobilizing society through a set of actors, decision-makers and citizens around biodiversity.

-LAccolade Foundation’s main goal is to support, promote and encourage artistic creation.
-It pays special attention to creations, approaches, projects, and actions that are carried by artists in connection with the themes of water, the environment, the fragility of the living and feminism.
-It also aims to enhance and promote the heritage, that is to say the legacy of women who have had historical or artistic importance.
+s main aim is to support, promote and encourage artistic creation.
+It pays particular attention to creations, approaches, projects, and actions that are carried out by artists in connection with the themes of water, the environment, the fragility of life and the feminine.
+It also aims to value and promote the heritage, that is to say the legacy of women who have had historical or artistic importance.

-The Centre Wallonie-Bruxelles/Paris.
-Through a resolutely de-analytical and transdisciplinary programme, the Centre is mandated to disseminate and promote the work of artists based in the Walloon Federation of Brussels.
-In this way, it promotes emerging or established approaches, from the periphery to the established.
+The Wallonia Brussels/Paris Center.
+Through a resolutely de-analyzing and transdisciplinary programming, the Center is mandated to diffuse and promote the work of artists based in the Walloon-Brussels Federation.
+It thus promotes emerging or confirmed approaches, from the peripheral to the dedicated.

-The Ateliers Médicis are committed to bringing out new and diverse artistic voices and to supporting artists with singular and contemporary languages.
-They welcome artists from all disciplines in residence and support the creation of works that are thought out in connection with the territories.
-They encourage or organise encounters between artists and residents.
-Located in Clichy-sous-Bois and Montfermeil in the department of Seine-Saint-Denis, near Paris, they occupy a prefiguration building.
+is committed to the emergence of new and diverse artistic voices and to supporting artists with singular and contemporary languages.
+They welcome artists of all disciplines in residence and support the creation of works of art that are thought out in connection with the territories.
+They promote or organize meetings between artists and inhabitants.
+Located in Clichy-sous-Bois and Montfermeil in the Seine-Saint-Denis department, they occupy a prefiguration building.
 A large-scale facility with national ambitions will be built by 2025, reaffirming the place of artistic creation in the suburbs.